 Make pricing easy and transparent

 Finally, a calculator provides potential customers with an exact price, which can really come in handy when calculating things like customizable services (how much will the services I require cost me if I say yes?).
 This creates transparency, gives the customer enough information to allow them to make their own comparisons, and ultimately, saves a lot of time while increasing conversion rates.
 This is something that everyone understands and that requires almost no creativity.
+For example every wedding planner has provide an event budget estimate, so the couple would know the average price of the wedding.
+The planning process and work begins only after the contract is signed.

-Giving customers a self-service option also empowers them as consumers and can build trust from the business’ point of view.
+Giving customers a self-service price quotation option also empowers them as consumers and can build trust from the business’ point of view.
 Moreover, it could decrease the time spent and costs accumulated in responding to inquiries.
 The point isn’t necessarily to eliminate these interactions altogether, but to make them more valuable and efficient for both parties.
 Plus, allowing potential customers to figure things out on their own gives you the opportunity as a business to spend time responding to those who might have more in-depth inquiries.
 This means that self-service doesn’t have to compromise your ability to ‘be human’ with customers.

 The self-service element of our calculators respond to is just one part of the much bigger customer service picture.
 They can be implemented at any stage of the customer journey outlined above and can ultimately drive success and conversion rates for your business.
 I would say our calculators are a must-have feature/tool if you want to offer online users great customer service.
 It's an up-and-coming solution within the digital marketplace that is growing in terms of applications and giving businesses a competitive advantage.